plum-umd/redexer/README.md

 This tool is tested under [OCaml][ml] 4.00.0 and [Ruby][rb] 1.8.6(7),
 so you need to install them (or higher versions of them).

-* OCaml SHA library (ocamlfind/findlib or FlexDLL)
+* OCaml package/library manager and SHA library

+To manipulate a SHA-1 signature (hash) in the DEX format, we utilize [OCaml SHA library][sha] via [ocamlfind/findlib][flib], an OCaml library manager.
+The easiest way to install both is using [OPAM][opam], an OCaml package manager, which has both packages---[OPAM ocamlfind][opam-ocamlfind] and [OPAM sha][opam-sha].

+You can also build and/or install both packages directly.
-If you're using a linux machine, you can easily find a distribution.
+If you're using a linux machine, you can easily find distributions.

-If not, e.g., using a Mac, you need to install it by yourself.
+If not, e.g., using a Mac, you need to build it by yourself.
 You can find the original source codes at [here][sha].
 Build it by running make, and link the resulting directory into ocamlfind's root site-lib directory; or sudo make install.